Home /

 !
 J.A.
 Doyle (1998): Molecules, morphology, fossils, and the relationship of angiosperms and Gnetales.
 In PDF, Molecular phylogenetics and evolution.

-M. Eberlein (2015): Bestimmungs- und Verbreitungsatlas der Tertiärflora Sachsens – Angiospermenblätter und Ginkgo.
+und Verbreitungsatlas der Tertiärflora Sachsens – Angiospermenblätter und Ginkgo.
 PDF file (in German).
-Thesis, University of Dresden.
-First part of a reference book of the Tertiary flora of Saxony.
-See also here (abstract).

 P.K.
 Endress and J.A.
 Doyle (2009): Reconstructing the ancestral angiosperm flower and its initial specializations.
-PDF file, American Journal of Botany, 96: 22-66.
+Free access, American Journal of Botany, 96: 22-66.

 !